MellowEdge/SteamControllerSinger/README.md

 ### Where can I find midi songs?

-You can find midi songs ready to be played with Steam Controller Singer in my [Personal Collection](https://mega.nz/#F!BWpEWKzB!r7WPw5bZ_domN4pk-FJsjg) (I'll keep updating it with more songs).
+You can find midi songs ready to be played with Steam Controller Singer in my [Roboron3042's Collection](https://mega.nz/#F!BWpEWKzB!r7WPw5bZ_domN4pk-FJsjg).
 You can also download midi songs from various websites such [musescore.com](https://musescore.com/), but they may or may not be ready to be played with Steam Controller Singer (see Midi files tips in that case).

 ### Usage from command prompt:
-	steamcontrollersinger [-r][-l DEBUG_LEVEL] [-i INTERVAL] MIDI_FILE
+	steamcontrollersinger [-r][-l DEBUG_LEVEL] [-i INTERVAL] [-tLEFT_CH] [-yRIGHT_CH] MIDI_FILE

 	-i INTERVAL argument to choose player sleep interval (in microseconds).
 Lower generally means better song fidelity, but higher cpu usage, and at some point goidn lower won't improve any more.
 Default value is 10000

 	-l DEBUG_LEVEL argument to choose libusb debug level.
 Default is 0, no debug output. max is 4, max verbosity output

 	-r to enable repeat mode, which plays continously (restart the song when finished)

+	-t and -y to enter which channel from midi should play on left/right haptic respectively

 ### Midi files tips: